-The sixth idea is loops or iteration, the simple yet powerful idea of repetition, which allows programs to perform tasks repeatedly a specified number of times or until certain conditions are met.
+The sixth idea is loops or iteration, the simple but powerful concept of repetition, which enables programs to perform tasks repeatedly a set number of times or until specific conditions are satisfied.

 The seventh idea is models — representations of real-world or imagined systems, processes, or ideas, which we use in simulations, predictions, and reasoning.
 Models help us make sense of complexity and allow us to test, explore, and communicate ideas through computation.
-The eight idea is abstraction and decomposition.
+The eighth idea is abstraction and decomposition.
 This involves identifying meaningful parts of a problem, chunking them into manageable pieces, and creating the right levels of abstraction to reason about complex systems.

 Closely related is the ninth idea: functional thinking.
-This means organizing your specifications and/or code in functions, inputs and outputs.
+This means organizing your specifications and/or code in functions, inputs, and outputs.
 This is when and under what conditions some element of the program runs, and what the inputs and outputs of that process are.
 Constructing (or reconstructing) programs in reusable, well-defined functions is a great way to organize your thinking and abstractions.

 Last, we turn to data structures—ways of organizing data to make processing efficient, meaningful, and scalable, from simple sequencing in lists and arrays to graphs.